ningbit/ningbit.github.io/source/_posts/2013-06-28-how-to-integrate-bootstrap-css-into-your-sinatra-site.markdown

 ####6) Edit the CSS

 Don't be afraid to edit Bootstrap's CSS file to suit your needs.
 For example, I edited the ".btn" class to achieve rounder larger buttons to hold artists and songs.
-Refer to the [Components](http://twitter.github.io/bootstrap/components.html) section of the documentation
+Refer to the [Components](http://twitter.github.io/bootstrap/components.html) section of the documentation for more tips and examples of included styles.

 ![btn-example](http://www.ningmusic.com/img/btn-example.jpg)
 ![btn-large](http://www.ningmusic.com/img/btn-large.jpg)